darwinjavier25/OctopusSpark/README.md

-# This project is live and will be changes in it
+# This project is alive and will be changes in it